DeLoooping/De.Loooping.Templates/README.md

 As you can see in the last example, it's also allowed to stretch statement placeholders over multiple lines.

-### Comments
+### Comment blocks
 Syntax: `{# this is a comment #}`

-The content of comments is ignored in the output, so you can use them to add descriptions or explanations to your template.
+The content of comment blocks is ignored in the output, so you can use them to add descriptions or explanations to your template.

 ### Literals

 Literals have no special Syntax or delimiters.
-Everything that is not a content placeholder, statement placeholder or comment is a literal.
+Everything that is not a content, statement or comment block is a literal.
 Literals will be added to the output as-is, so usually the biggest part of a template consists of literals.

 Example: